EdgarACarneiro/feup-lpoo-armadillo/README.md

 ## Setup/Installation Procedure
    * ### To install the android app through the Google Play Store
-     1. Sign up for the alpha release on the play store [here](https://play.google.com/apps/testing/com.lpoo.game).
-     2. Download and install the app on your android smartphone.
+     1. Download and install the app on your android smartphone from the play store ([link](https://play.google.com/store/apps/details?id=com.lpoo.game)).

    * ### To install the android app from the .apk file (for the latest version install from the play store)
      1. Download the apk [here](https://drive.google.com/open?id=0B-xX6gDQNtKSZkQ3VG5WQ2liM1E).